mohibullahkamal/react-graphql-recipes/README.md

 ---

 ### What I learned from this project:
-1. Building a backend with Node.js using the Express framework, then integrate our backend with GraphQL,
+1. Building a backend with NodeJs using the Express framework, then integrate our backend with GraphQL,

 2. learn essential topics within GraphQL such as queries, mutations, schemas and resolvers,